This post may contain affiliate links. Please read our disclosure policy.

 - Potatoes: The best potatoes to use when making mashed potatoes are starchy potatoes.
 Yukon Gold is a favorite as they get really nice and fluffy.
 Avoid waxy potatoes like fingerlings and reds.

 - Garlic: Garlic is an easy way to add a burst of flavor to this side dish.

 - Salt and pepper: For seasoning.

-- Thyme: I use both fresh and dried thyme to add a great earthy freshness and works great with the garlic.
+- Thyme: Use both fresh and dried thyme to add a great earthy freshness and works great with the garlic.

 How to make mashed potatoes with olive oil

-- Place the potatoes and garlic in a pot.
+- Place the potatoes and garlic in a pot or salted boiling water.

-- Mash the potatoes with the rest of the ingredients and serve.
+- Mash the potatoes with the rest of the ingredients.

 - Make sure potatoes are fork tender before draining.
 To test, poke a couple potatoes with a fork and make sure that they easily split apart.